Arity Privacy Statement

 How We Transfer Information We Collect Internationally

 Personal data collected by Arity may be stored or processed in the United States or in any other country where Arity or its corporate affiliates or third-party service providers maintain facilities.
-European Union (EU) data subjects who provide personal data to Arity consent to the processing and transfer of that data to the United States and around the world.
+European Union (EU) data subjects who provide personal data to Arity acknowledge that their personal data shall be processed and transferred to the United States and around the world based on the data subject’s consent or for Arity’s legitimate interests in providing and supporting the services.
 Arity may execute agreements with third parties for the transfer of personal data outside of the EU using European Commission-approved Standard Contract Clauses and/or employ additional appropriate safeguards.

-Specific Information Related to Users in the European Union and EEA
+Specific Information Related to Users in Switzerland, the European Union, and EEA

-Our legal basis for processing: For personal data that we process in connection with any products or services we offer to you or our business clients, we will generally process that personal data (i) on the basis of consent, or (ii) in order to take steps at your request.
+Our legal basis for processing: For personal data that we process in connection with any products or services we offer to you or our business clients, we will generally process that personal data (i) on the basis of consent, (ii) in order to take steps at your request, or (iii) for our legitimate interests in providing our services to you or otherwise in supporting the business needs.

 Your Access and Choices: You may have the following rights in relation to your personal data: